jimmyng94/PawBeat/README.md

 The details and complete guide of the project could be found on our [Github Wiki](https://github.com/jimmyng94/PawPulse/wiki) Page.

 ## Additional Functionality
-This is just a recommendation of possible functions that could be added in the future:
+Recommendations of possible functions that could be added in the future:
-- Live heartbeat playback.
-This allows the owner to hear their pets heartbeat and make it more convenient for the vet to monitor pets.
+- Live heartbeat playback allowing the owner to hear their pet's heartbeat and make it more convenient for a veterinarian to monitor pets
-- GPS tracking.
+- GPS tracking
-- Health diagnosis and recommendation.
+- Health diagnoses and recommendations
-- Phone application development for convenience.
+- Phone application development for convenience

 ## Social Media